klemens-st/ansible-role-security/README.md

     security_autoupdate_mail_on_error: true

 (Debian/Ubuntu only) If `security_autoupdate_mail_to` is set to an non empty value, unattended upgrades will send an e-mail to that address when some error occurs.
 You may either set this to a full email: `ops@example.com` or to something like `root`, which will use `/etc/aliases` to route the message.
 If you set `security_autoupdate_mail_on_error` to `false` you'll get an email after every package install.

-    security_fail2ban_enabled: true

-Whether to install/enable `fail2ban`.
-You might not want to use fail2ban if you're already using some other service for login and intrusion detection (e.g. [ConfigServer](http://configserver.com/cp/csf.html)).

-    security_fail2ban_custom_configuration_template: "jail.local.j2"

-The name of the template file used to generate `fail2ban`'s configuration.

 ## Dependencies